-In April 2010, CCA announced that pursuant to a re-bid of the management contracts at four Florida facilities, two of which are currently managed by CCA, the Florida Department of Management Services ("Florida DMS") indicated its intent to award CCA the continued management of the 985-bed Bay Correctional Facility, in Panama City, Florida.
+In April 2010, CCA announced that pursuant to a re-bid of the management contracts at four Florida facilities, two of which were managed by CCA at the time, the Florida Department of Management Services ("Florida DMS") indicated its intent to award CCA the continued management of the 985-bed Bay Correctional Facility, in Panama City, Florida.
 Additionally, the Florida DMS indicated its intent to award CCA management of the 985-bed Moore Haven Correctional Facility in Moore Haven, Florida and the 1,884-bed Graceville Correctional Facility in Graceville, Florida, facilities which were not previously managed by CCA.
-However, CCA was not selected for the continued management of the 1,520-bed Gadsden Correctional Facility in Quincy, Florida.
+However, CCA was not selected for the continued management of the 1,520-bed Gadsden Correctional Institution in Quincy, Florida.
 All of the facilities are owned by the state of Florida.
-The contracts contain an initial term of three years and two 2-year renewal options.
-CCA expects to assume management of 2010.
+The contracts contain an initial term of three years and two two-year renewal options.
+CCA assumed management of the Moore Haven and Graceville facilities and transitioned management of the Gadsden facility to another operator during the third quarter of 2010.
 In April 2010, CCA also provided notice to Hernando County, Florida of its intent to terminate the management contract at the 876-bed Hernando County Jail during the third quarter of 2010.
-CCA expects to incur non-cash charges totaling approximately \$3.1 million during the second quarter of 2010 for the write-offs of goodwill and other costs associated with the termination of the management contracts for the Gadsden and Hernando County facilities.
+CCA incurred non-cash charges totaling approximately \$3.2 million during the nine months ended September 30, 2010 for the write-off of goodwill and other costs associated with the termination of the management contracts for the Gadsden and Hernando County facilities.